cfaulkner985/poster-king/README.md

 *	I want to able to easily access my account so I can see my details, order history etc.
 *	I want to receive an email confirmation once I have registered to let me know that I created the account successfully.

+# Wireframe Mockups

 # Features
+Every page features a top responsive navigation bar with the logo in the top left, search bar in the middle and links to 'My Account' and shopping car on the top right.
+The 'My Account' will have a dropdown option for the user to either sign in or register.
+When signed in they the options will change to profile and log out.
+Each page has a footer with copyright information.

+Below the top navigation bar is a navigation bar which the user can use to navigate through different categories on the site.
+It has four different categories and when the user clicks on the one of the four options they will have more options via a dropdown menu.

+## Home page
+The home page has a main heading at the top of the page just below the navigation bar welcoming them to the site.
+Below this heading there are slider images of different rooms with the poster displayed in them.
+The user can click between them by clicking on the left side or right side of the images.
+The idea of this is to give the user an idea of what the poster would look like in a room setting.

+Below this a button which when click will bring the user to the all products page wheere they will see all the products for sale on the site.

+## Posters page
+The poster page has a heading at the top to make the user aware of what page they are currently on.

+Below the heading the user will be able to see how many posters are currently displayed on the page.
+Beside it there is a sort by dropdown where the user can sort the posters by 8 fifferent views which will help the user navigate the poster better.

+The posters page is laid out in columns of thumbnail images of the posters which are 4 wide for desktop view, 1 columns wide for mobile devices, 2 or 3 columns wide for tablets.
+Below the posters it displays name of poster, price, category it belongs to and rating it has been given.

+#### This page will be the same for all posters page in whatever category the user selects

+Every page - except the home page - features its own hero image at the top, detailing a drawing or painting by the artist, or in the case of the about page, a photo of the artist in her studio.
+The purpose of the hero image is to grab attention and give a positive emotional response to the user.
 ## Existing Features